Abdullahi-Mohammedamin/week4/README.md

 Abdullahi Mohammed Amin

 ## contact information
-to contact the author send an email to mohammedabdillahi750@gmail.com
+To contact the author send an email to mohammedabdillahi750@gmail.com

 ## BDD
 INPUT: The user is able to choose his favourite pizza from the comfort of his home.